Level A1 (Beginner)

 Example sentences

-This first example sentence uses the verb faire (to make, to do) conjugated in the vous (you formal or plural) form.
-In this sentence, you’ll hear that Marie, our voice over artist, used the academic pronunciation and clearly pronounced the -te syllable.
+In this sentence, you’ll hear that Marie, our voice over artist, used the academic pronunciation and clearly pronounced the /e/ sound.
+This pronunciation may be more frequently heard in southern France.

 Qu’est-ce que vous faites maintenant ?